 Under s.
 34 of the current Code, as set out above, the Commission may decide to not deal with a complaint for a number of reasons: whether the complaint could be brought under another Act; whether it is trivial, frivolous, vexatious or brought in bad faith; whether it is outside the Commission's jurisdiction; or whether it is brought out of time.
 In addition, the Commission has the power to decide which cases it will refer to the Tribunal based on its assessment of whether the Tribunal procedure is appropriate and the evidence warrants an inquiry.
-As a result, only a small fraction of complaints actually proceed to the Tribunal to be adjudicated on the merits.
+As a result, many complaints never proceeded to the Tribunal to be adjudicated on the merits.